Homemade Chile Powder

 How to dehydrate chile peppers and grind them into chili powder and custom spice blends.
-Preserve an abundance of homegrown chiles or buy and dry store-bought fresh chiles when they show up at the market.
-You can save jars of single-variety powder or mix them into custom chili powders and spice blends.
+Preserve an abundance of homegrown chiles, or buy and dry store-bought fresh chiles when they show up at the market.
+Save jars of single-variety powders or mix them into custom blends.
 Some varieties of chiles can be expensive and/or hard to find, so don’t let a treasure trove of chiles go to waste.

 Servings: 20

-Amanda Horton, owner of Desert Provisions specialty spices, showed me how easy it is to dry and mill fresh chiles into chili powder.
+It's easy to dry and mill fresh chiles into chili powder.
 Buy a coffee grinder just for grinding chiles if you are at all worried about your coffee tasting like chiles.
 (Which could be kind of cool sometimes but probably not all the time.)

 Ingredients